AstickDutta/E-Commerce-Site/README.md

 - Make sure all the book routes are protected.

 ### Authorisation
-- Make sure that only the owner of the books is able to edit or delete the book.
+- Make sure that only the owner of the books is able to create, edit or delete the book.
 - In case of unauthorized access return an appropirate error message.

 ## Testing